PI-Victor/miniovol/README.md

 devel:
 * creates a docker image with everything preinstalled.
-* launches a privileged dev container that you can then attach to to debug the latest plugin version.
+* launches a privileged dev container that you can then attach to debug the latest plugin version.